philemonm/Vocab-Word-Hunt/README.md

 Welcome to Vocab Word Hunt game for Android!

 This is an open source Android game developed by Philemon Mukanga.
-The app is available on Google Play.
+The app is available on the Google Play Store.

 As an avid Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.